-- 1. Lift up the floor carpeting flap behind the front center console, then remove insulation piece (if so equipped) to access the spare tire lowering mechanism $(\mathbf{\hat{C}})$ . - Loosen the spare tire lowering mechanism (c) with the wheel nut wrench. - Using the assembled socket tool (D), turn the spare tire lowering mechanism (C) counterclockwise as illustrated to lower the spare tire.
+- Lift up the floor carpeting flap behind the front center console to access the spare tire lowering mechanism (c). - 2.
+Loosen the spare tire lowering mechanism $(\widehat{\mathbf{c}})$ with the wheel nut wrench. - Using the assembled socket tool (D), turn the spare tire lowering mechanism (C) counterclockwise as illustrated to lower the spare tire. - 4.
+When the spare tire is completely lowered, carefully slide it from under the vehicle.

-- 4. When the spare tire is completely lowered, carefully slide it from under the vehicle. - 5.
-Remove the hanging plate (E) from the spare tire. - After removing the spare tire, raise the spare tire cable completely by turning the spare tire lowering mechanism clockwise using the tool (D). - 7.
+- 5. Remove the hanging plate (E) from the spare tire. - 6.
+After removing the spare tire, raise the spare tire cable completely by turning the spare tire lowering mechanism clockwise using the tool (D). - 7.
 Before moving or jacking up the vehicle, check under the vehicle to make sure the cable is stored properly.